GOING SMART: THE FUTURE OF METERING IN THE ENERGY INDUSTRY

 Smart meters are the new generation of gas and electricity meters and sends automatic meter readings directly and securely to us as your designated energy supplier.
 AMR stands for Automated Meter Reader, which is a device that transmits the meter reading to us.
 Both advanced meter technologies result in accurate bills and a reduction in estimates and manual meter reads.

 |Read/Data Flow||To supplier via DCC (Data Communications Company)||To supplier via Data Collector|

 Fill out this form.
 We’ll need your MPAN (electricity meter point administration number) / MPRN (gas meter point reference number), account number, site contact name, phone number and email address.

 The Smart Metering Installation Code of Practice (SMICoP) specifies the rules and standards for members to follow when installing a new smart meter to all eligible customers.
-Total Gas & Power is a member and it can be found here on the SMICoP website.
+Total Gas & Power is a member and the full code of practice can be found on the SMICoP website.